Skip to content

 MacBeth & Gumley (2012), Clinical Psychology Review.
 Both CFT and MSC have additional published RCTs.

-Snapout doesn’t replicate either program.
+snapout doesn’t replicate any of these programs.
 It’s informed by them.
-We’ve designed it to make the kind of inner voice these frameworks teach available in the moments you most need it.
+I’ve designed it to make the kind of inner voice these frameworks teach available in the moments you most need it.

 How it works